yudai-yam/xss.web.app/frontend/README.rst

 Input Reflection
 ^^^^^^^^^^^^^^^^^^
 * It is one of the simplest XSS.
 Payload can be injected in the input box.
-* No CSP implemented.

 URL Injection
 ^^^^^^^^^^^^^
 * It is another piece of simple XSS.
 Can be triggered by injecting a payload into the URL.
-* No CSP implemented.

 JQuery Mobile Gadget (Eval)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^